 Relevant timelines related to the “Systemwide Policy Prohibiting Discrimination, Harassment and Retaliation Against Students and Systemwide Procedure for Handling Discrimination, Harassment and Retaliation

 No student, employee, volunteer, member of the public or recipient of services and/or benefits provided by CSULB shall be subjected to any form of prohibited discrimination or harassment in any CSULB programs, services or activities.

-Prohibited Discrimination is treatment of an individual or class of individuals which denies opportunity, participation or benefit on any of the following grounds:
+Prohibited Discrimination is treatment of an individual or class of individuals which denies opportunity, participation or benefit of any of the following grounds:

 The university has developed both informal and formal processes for the resolution of discrimination and harassment complaints.
 Individuals may utilize either of these avenues to resolve a complaint.
 Both of these processes are designed to resolve complaints in a timely and responsive manner at the earliest possible stage.
-Complaints must be filed no later than 180 days from the date of the alleged offense or 30 days after the end of the academic term (semester/quarter) in which the most recent alleged act of discrimination, harassment or retaliation occurred(whichever comes later).
+Complaints must be filed no later than 60 calendar days from the date of the alleged offense or 30 days after the end of the academic term (semester/quarter) in which the most recent alleged act of discrimination, harassment or retaliation occurred(whichever comes later).